Penny wise, dollar foolish works both ways.

 But this philosophy can work in reverse too.
 Too often, businesses, so concerned about collecting every possible penny from the customer, overlook the damage they are causing to their bottom-line dollars.

 Some years ago, I found a great Chinese restaurant.
 I went there once a month—every month for three years—for take-out.
 It was my monthly treat.
 The food was top-quality, and the prices were in line with all the other Chinese restaurants for miles around.
 My wife didn’t eat Chinese, and so it was all for me.
 (I felt just like Macaulay Culkin.)
 I would spend roughly $30 during each visit.
 And although it was enough food to typically feed a family of four, I liked to have an enormous variety of delectable taste treats—and it also ensured that I would have plenty of leftovers.
 And thirty bucks wasn’t chump change in the early ’90s.

 Despite the fact that, even after three years, the same greeter would seem to not recognize me—and address me in the same robotic way as she did the new customers—I continued to patronize the place because the food was good.
 A little recognition and appreciation for my loyal patronage would have been nice, but … what are ya gonna do?
-So I overlooked that and continued to procure my wonton soup and moo shu fixes.
+So I overlooked that and continued to procure my wanton wonton soup (sorry, I couldn’t resist) and moo shu fixes.

 Let’s extrapolate, shall we?